Modesto Dog Bite Lawyer

 You need to be aware of the statute of limitations for a dog bite injury lawsuit.
 In California, the statute of limitations is two years, starting from the date of the dog attack.
 It is important that your lawsuit is filed within this two-year period.
 Waiting any longer puts your entire case at risk of getting dismissed by a judge.

 Filing a dog bite injury claim can be complicated.
 There are evidentiary records that need to be obtained, witnesses that need to be interviewed, court documents that need to be filed, a pre-trial discovery that needs to be conducted, and so forth.
 An experienced Modesto dog bite lawyer can help you deal with insurance companies and the courts so that you can focus on your recovery.

-If you or someone you love has been hurt in a dog attack, please call our experienced Modesto dog bite attorneys today at (209) 227-1931 for free and friendly advice with no obligation.
+If you or someone you love has been hurt in a dog attack, please call our experienced Modesto dog bite attorneys today at (209) 227-1931 or (800) 404-5400 for free and friendly advice with no obligation.
 I can also be reached via my website, AutoAccident.com.